HEAT PUMP

 There are 4 main families of heat pumps for home heating:

-1. Aerothermal or air/water heat pumps: They draw calories from the outside air, and "send" them back through a refrigeration system to the home's water system.
+- Aerothermal or air/water heat pumps: They draw calories from the outside air, in order to "send them back", by means of a refrigeration system, to the water network of the house.

-2. Water-to-water heat pumps: They draw calories from a natural water source (a lake, for example) and redistribute this energy to your domestic water network.
+- Water-to-water heat pumps: They draw calories from a natural water source (a lake for example) and redistribute this energy to your domestic water system.

-3. Geothermal or ground/water heat pumps: They draw their heat from the earth via a geothermal probe in your garden (at a depth of between 50 and 200 m, or more depending on the power required).
-Then, still using the same principle, the heat is transferred to your water system via a condenser that exchanges the energy.
+- Geothermal or ground/water heat pumps: They take the calories from the earth through a geothermal probe in your garden (between 50 and 200m deep or more depending on the power needed).
+Then, always by the same principle, the heat arrives in your water network thanks to a condenser which exchanges the energy.

-4. Air-to-air heat pumps: those units you hang on the wall.
-They're not recommended for heating, as they're not very efficient.
-They take energy from the air outside with their outdoor unit, and return it to the air in the room.
+- Air-to-air heat pumps: these units that we hang on the wall.
+Rather unadvised for heating because not very efficient.
+They take energy from the air outside with their external unit, and send it back into the air in the room.

-Each of these types of heat pump has a different operating and efficiency profile, which inevitably affects consumption.
-For example, aqua thermal heat pumps (water/water) naturally deliver excellent performance, while air/air heat pumps are less efficient for heating purposes.
+Each of these types of heat pumps has a different operation and performance, which necessarily affect consumption.
+For example, aqua thermal heat pumps (water/water) naturally have excellent performance, while air/air pumps are rather poor for heating.

-In practice, this is reflected in a higher or lower COP for each machine.
-As a reminder, the COP or coefficient of performance is the ratio between heating energy production in kWh and electricity consumption in kWh.
-Here are some COP ideas:
+In practice, this is observed by a higher or lower COP for each machine.
+As a reminder, the COP or coefficient of performance is the ratio between the heating energy production in kWh and the electricity consumption in kWh.
+Here are the orders of ideas of COP :

-• Air-to-air heat pump: COP = 2 to 3 (1 kWh of electricity consumed = 2 or 3 kWh produced to heat you)
+- PAC Air air: COP = 2 to 3 (1kWh of electricity consumed = 2 or 3 kWh produced to heat you)

 If you were previously on pure electric heating, you can roughly divide your old bill by the COP value to get an estimate of your new consumption with a heat pump.

-Electricity consumption plays an important role in the calculating the final price of a heat pump in Switzerlandor in France.
+Electricity consumption plays an important role in the calculation of the final price of a heat pump in Switzerlandor in France.
 It represents costs that will impact the duration of the return on investment.

 To know more how much the CAP will consumewe can use several approximation methods that are all equal.